Charles Meier

-Charles E. Meier is a member of the Illinois House of Representatives as a representative for the 109th district.
+Charles "Charlie" Meier is a member of the Illinois House of Representatives as a representative for the 109th district.
 This district includes parts of Bond, Clinton, Madison, St. Clair, and Washington counties in Southern Illinois.

 Early life and career

 Charles Meier served 5 years on the Washington County Board prior to his election to the state house.

 Illinois House

 In the 2012 primary election, Meier ran for election in the 108th district, as redrawn by the 2011 decennial reapportionment.
 In the primary, he defeated Paul Evans, who represented the 102nd district, but ran for election in the 108th district.
 He was then elected in the 2012 general election.

 As of May 7, 2024, Representative Meier is a member of the following Illinois House committees: